 There are two goals of a standard winter emergency kit: repair and survival.

 If you find yourself in car trouble situation in a populated area, your priority might be just to get yourself back on the road.
 In that case, your kit should include:

-- Jumper cables— invest in good quality as they can also be used to help others in a bind.
+- Jumper cables or a jump starter — invest in good quality as they can also be used to help others in a bind.

 - Snow shovel and salt to dig your way out of a snowbank or icy parking spot.

 - Ice scraper and brush — if you can’t see, you can’t drive.

 - Tire chains (or socks) for better traction.